 The whole venue is nestled underneath a landscaped mound.
 There is a commercial kitchen to cater for public and private functions, plus dressing rooms and backstage amenities.

 The landscape is set up for temporary things like food trucks, merchandise kiosks and portable toilets.
 It’s durable, versatile and bespoke—tailored to Queensland’s climate and for maximum activity.

 The HOTA Outdoor Stage was launched in March 2018 by musician/comedian Tim Minchin with a sizzling band.
 It was a balmy night and an excited crowd of 3300 came out with their chairs, dinners and picnic rugs.

 The HOTA precinct will be unified visually by the dynamic, organic cellular structure of the Voronoi, nature’s most robust but delicate shape.
 It’s a distinctive design motif that has determined the shapes on the walls, canopy, paths and garden beds of the Outdoor Stage.

 A Voronoi diagram is a network of cells that occurs naturally in many plants and animals—even honeycombs and bubbles.
 We have used it on other projects including the Wintergarden and the Melbourne Recital Centre.
 Voronoi shapes in nature adapt and shift in response to external change—this is a perfect structure for a cultural precinct that reflects the furious, youthful energy of Australia’s sixth biggest city.

-It’s a place that welcomes people 24/7.
+The Outdoor Stage and its landscape welcome people 24/7.
 If there’s no performance, function or other activity on, the stage and its steps are still open for buskers, for children’s role plays, for impromptu shows.

 The green roof is an adventure-based place of discovery to be climbed on, explored, sat on, picnicked on.
 The lawn is big and useful.
 There are no gates, and the landscape is accessible for people of all mobilities.